 While the possibility of infected persons entering the United States remains low, the Centers for Disease Control and Prevention (CDC) advises that health care providers in the U.S. consider Ebola virus in the differential diagnosis of sudden onset of fever and malaise with other nonspecific signs and symptoms, such as myalgia, headache, vomiting, and diarrhea in any person with recent travel history (within 21 days) in the affected countries and that they also consider isolation of those patients meeting these criteria, pending diagnostic testing.

 To ensure health care providers know how to handle suspected cases, Mayo Medical Laboratories advises the following:

-- Contact your state health laboratory and/or the CDC immediately if a patient meets the case definition for Ebola virus disease (EVD).
-(Review this CDC Health Advisory.)
+Contact your state health laboratory and/or the CDC immediately if a patient meets the case definition for Ebola virus disease (EVD). (